Connect with others who understand.

 Overview

-ProAir is a prescription drug approved by the Food and Drug Administration (FDA) to prevent or treat bronchospasm in people age 4 or older with reversible obstructive airway disease.
-ProAir is also indicated to prevent exercise-induced bronchospasm.
-ProAir may be referred to by its drug name, Albuterol.
-ProAir is a short-acting beta2-adrenergic agonist (SABA).
-ProAir is also considered a short-acting bronchodilator.
-ProAir is believed to work by relaxing and dilating the airways, making it easier to breathe.
+ProAir was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to prevent or treat bronchospasm in people ages 4 or older with reversible obstructive airway disease.
+ProAir was also indicated to prevent exercise-induced bronchospasm.
+ProAir was referred to by its drug name, albuterol.

 Side effects

-The FDA-approved label for ProAir lists common side effects including headache, dizziness, fast heartbeat, sore throat, cold symptoms, and pain.
-Rare but serious side effects listed for ProAir include cardiovascular problems, paradoxical bronchospasm (bronchospasm caused by taking medication), changes in blood glucose or electrolytes, and hypersensitivity reactions.
+Rare but serious side effects listed for ProAir included cardiovascular problems, paradoxical bronchospasm (bronchospasm caused by taking medication), changes in blood glucose or electrolytes, and hypersensitivity reactions.

 For more details about this treatment, visit: